esp8266/Arduino/libraries/ESP8266WiFiMesh/README.md

 * The network needs enough time to re-broadcast messages.
 In practice, if the mesh transmits more than 100 new messages per second (in total), there is a risk of running out of RAM since more messages will be received by the nodes than they can re-transmit.

 * A too low value for `messageLogSize` can result in a message storm since the number of "active" messages will be greater than the log size, resulting in messages that bounce around in the network without end.
-The message log stores all unique FloodingMesh message IDs seen by a node, with more recent ones replacing the older ones when `messageLogSize` is reached.
+The message log stores all unique FloodingMesh message IDs seen by a node, with more recent IDs replacing the older ones when `messageLogSize` is reached.
 This means that a node in a mesh network containing 2 nodes will have to send `messageLogSize + 1` transmissions to cause the message log of the other node to forget the first message, while a node in a mesh network containing 101 nodes will have to send 1 % as many messages (on average) to do the same.

    Use `FloodingMesh::setMessageLogSize` to adapt the log size to your needs.
 A larger log size will of course lead to a higher RAM usage.